Skip to Main Content

 Sharps waste bins from patients

 Where an individual administers their own medication at home, they should be supplied with a sharps bin.
 These can be prescribed on an FP10 prescription.
 The individual should be advised of the local disposal options.
-The local council can be contacted for current advice for a specific locality.
+The local authority can be contacted for current advice for a specific locality.

 If the medicine is supplied via homecare, the contract should have provision for the collection of waste medication and sharps.

-Use the correct sharps bin
+Using the correct sharps bin

 Sharps contaminated with pharmaceutical waste can be divided into two broad groups: